Etenat Awol

 Illegal migration has become a serious problem over the past few years as regional conflicts and climate disasters push millions into poverty.
 Saudi Arabia remains one of the main targets for Ethiopian migrants, prompting increasingly harsher crackdowns from the Middle Eastern government.
 A report from Human Rights Watch in August 2023 disclosed that Saudi border guards killed at least hundreds of Ethiopian migrants and asylum seekers trying to cross the Yemen-Saudi border between March 2022 and June 2023.

-Aida Awel, Chief Technical Advisor at the ILO, lauds the LMIS project as a critical achievement in tackling challenges faced by legal migrants.
+Aida Awel, Chief Technical Advisor at the ILO, lauds the LMIS project as a critical achievement in tackling challenges faced by regular migrants.
 She finds the provision of real-time information on migrant whereabouts as a critical tool for simplifying assistance provision.

 However, Aida remains cautiously optimistic as long as the restrictive controls under the Kafala System continue to be implemented.